 According to a survey that was conducted to understand the effectiveness of remote work, remotely working employees showed more productivity than their office-based counterparts.

-In the near future, remote work software such as mobile work tools and virtual reality conferencing would become the preferred means of communication.
+In the future of remote work, software such as mobile work tools and virtual reality conferencing would become the preferred means of communication.
 Artificial intelligence will play an important role in managing these remote workers.
 Instead of resisting the change, organizations must encourage remote working while improving their work from home policies and capabilities by adapting to newer technologies.
-Though remote working is the future of work culture, the absence of colleagues and bosses and in the presence of worldly pleasures getting work done can prove to be difficult.
+Though remote working is the future of remote work culture, the absence of colleagues and bosses and in the presence of worldly pleasures getting work done can prove to be difficult.
 Here are a few tips that help you prepare to work remotely while keeping you productive.

 Dedicated workspace -